 The W3C Web Accessibility Initiative (WAI) provides an international forum for collaboration between industry, disability organizations, accessibility researchers, government, and others interested in web accessibility.

 We encourage individuals and organizations around the world to participate in activities that help improve accessibility of the web.
-Some of the many ways that you can participate in WAI described below range from volunteering to implement, promote, and review guidelines; to occasional participation in an interest group; to dedicated participation in a working group.

 Participating in Guidelines and Groups